Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Brandon

-The best place to learn about Manitoba’s farming culture
+Manitoba’s second-largest city and the best place to learn about farming culture.

 A small Manitoba city home to 50,000, Brandon is the place to go to learn all about agricultural life on the prairies.